Chapter 90: The Sound of Silence

 Maybe this was the end.

-But... what if it wasn't the moment?
+what if it wasn’t the time?

-She took a step toward the candle.
+She stepped toward the candle.

 Her hand trembled.